OliverBeckwith/WebAppDemo/README.md

 ---

 ## App Features
 A simple forum app that allows admins to create posts that anyone can comment on.
+The client-side app is made through React and uses Reactstrap to allow all sizes of display to have a comfortable experience.
  - Admin
    - /admin/ pages only accessible to admins
    - Login with id and password